webarch-coop/ansible-role-systemd/README.md

 The only required variables is `name`, see the [meta/argument_specs.yml](meta/argument_specs.yml) for the variable types.

-For each service required `.deb` packages, the state of the service and the files to be created / amended and their content as YAML can be specified.
+For each service required `.deb` packages, the state of the service and the files to be created / amended and their content as YAML can be specified using the `pkgs` variable.

 Files are read using the [JC ini parser](https://kellyjonbrazil.github.io/jc/docs/parsers/ini) and only updated if the `conf` is to be changed.